You ask it, we have it answered!

 How much tax do you pay on a deceased estate?

-When someone passes away it is important to remember that there are four types of taxes that come into play when dealing with the estate: 1.)
-Income Tax for the deceased individual (Personal Taxes); 2.)
-Capital Gains Tax; 3.)
-Estate Duty Tax; and 4.)
-Donations Tax (if applicable to the specific Estate).
+When someone passes away there are four types of tax that come into play when dealing with their deceased estate: [1] Income Tax for the deceased individual (personal tax); [2] Capital Gains Tax; [3] Estate Duty; [4] Donations Tax (if applicable to the specific estate).

 The executor of the estate has a duty to make sure that all tax returns of the deceased are up to date with the South African Revenue Services (SARS).

-If any tax years are outstanding the executor will then have to request the relevant tax certificates/IRP5s from the respective institutions and then send it onto the tax practitioner to have them submitted and uploaded at SARS.
+If any tax returns are outstanding the executor must request the relevant tax certificates/IRP5s from the respective institutions and send it onto the tax practitioner to submit to SARS.

-The estate will be charged Income Tax on any and all income, whether it is for dividends received, rental income or interest accrued during the estate administration process.
+The estate will be charged income tax on any and all income, including dividends received, rental income or interest accrued, during the estate administration process.

-There are two types of assessments that must be carried out: firstly, a pre-date assessment (all income and deductions that were applicable to the deceased up to their date of death); and secondly, a post-date of death assessment (all income and deductions in the estate from after date of death).
+There are two types of assessments that must be carried out: [1] pre-date of death assessment (all income and deductions applicable to the deceased up to date of death); [2] post-date of death assessment (all income and deductions in the estate after date of death).

-B: If the deceased was a pensioner at the time of death or even a few years prior to date of death, the tax returns should still be completed and submitted to SARS in order for SARS to advise the executor that the taxes are in order and therefore provide the executor with a Tax Compliance Certificate (TCC) for the estate.
+NB: If the deceased was a pensioner at the time of death or even a few years prior, tax returns must still be completed and submitted to SARS so that SARS can advise the executor that taxes are in order and issue a Tax Compliance Certificate (TCC) for the estate.

 Capital Gains Tax

-When someone passes away, the deceased individual is deemed to have disposed of their assets.
-This is because there has been a “change of ownership” as the assets will now be inherited by the heir/s in the estate.
+When someone passes away, the deceased is deemed to have disposed of their assets.
+This is because there has been a 'change of ownership' as the assets will now be inherited by the heir/s in the estate.

-This deemed “change of ownership” attracts Capital Gains Tax for the estate and is payable to SARS.
+This deemed 'change of ownership' attracts Capital Gains Tax for the estate, payable to SARS.

-If the executor of the estate sells property or receives property into the estate then these assets will attract Capital Gains Tax.
+If the executor of the estate sells property or receives property into the estate, these assets will attract Capital Gains Tax.

-However, it is important to note that certain assets in a deceased estate are excluded from Capital Gains Tax.
-These include: assets for personal use (there are certain exceptions); assets inherited by the surviving spouse; the proceeds from life assurance policies; and interests in pension, provident or retirement annuity funds.
+Certain assets in a deceased estate are excluded from Capital Gains Tax.
+These include assets for personal use (with certain exceptions); assets inherited by the surviving spouse; proceeds from life cover; interests in pension, provident or retirement annuity funds.

-At death, there is a once-off exclusion of R300 000 which means that R300 000 of the gain or loss will not attract any tax on capital gains made.
+At death, there is a once-off exclusion of R300 000, so R300 000 of the gain or loss will not attract any tax on capital gains made.

-Any amount over and above R300 000 will have an inclusion rate of 40% and this amount will then attract the applicable tax as per the deceased individual’s marginal rate.
+Any amount over and above R300 000 will have an inclusion rate of 40% and this amount will attract the applicable tax depending on the deceased’s marginal rate.

 Estate Duty